nextinterfaces/engineering-notes/ai/02-RAG-system.md

 - **Naive RAG = simple cooking recipe.**
 - **Advanced RAG = recipe with pre-check (better ingredients) and post-check (taste test).**
 - **Modular RAG = LEGO set of AI blocks.**

----

-👉 Question for you:
-Would you like me to also add **mnemonics + exercises** (like “spot the hallucination” challenges) to make this even more *Head First*-style interactive?